 How to Measure Roof Pitch

-A lot of good roofing contractors can judge the approximate pitch of a roof just by eyeballing it.
+A lot of good roofing contractors can judge the approximate roof pitch measurements by just eyeballing it.
 If their estimate is off a degree or two, so what?
 That’s what a waste factor is for, right?
 No, not exactly.

 Why, in this day and age, should any dimension of a roof measurement require guesswork?
 It shouldn’t.
-Measuring roof pitch can be done precisely and in only a matter of seconds – literally seconds – using roofing software replete with a roof pitch calculator.
+Measuring roof pitch can be done precisely and in only a matter of seconds – literally seconds – using a roof pitch app!
+Roofing software replete with a roof pitch calculator app is all you need.
 You can determine all the precise dimensions, including the roof pitch measurement, from anywhere at anytime.
 No more needless visits to the job site with handheld gadgets to figure out pitch again.

 Many roofing professionals will determine an accurate pitch by climbing atop a home or building and using a conventional roof pitch measurement tool, such as a pitch guide or a level and a tape measure.
 GAF and other roofing suppliers have a nifty little clear plastic card that you just hold up to a home or building while you stand fifty feet away.
-Match the lines on the see-through card to the roof angle and you can come close to approximating the pitch of the roof.
-One of the how-to videos we found on youtube outlines a method involving a level, a framing square, a pencil, and a piece of wood.
+Match the lines on the see-through card to the roof angle and you can come close to approximating the pitch of the roof, but it won’t reflect the accuracy of a smart roof pitch angle app.
+One of the how-to videos we found on YouTube outlines a method involving a level, a framing square, a pencil, and a piece of wood.
 Hello?
 This isn’t the 18th Century!

 Roofing software with pitch detection can make your material orders much more accurate; save you trips to the job site, and satisfy the property owner through your attention to detail and effort to minimize waste.
 When all of your measurements are duly calculated and presented neatly to clients, they’ll know they’re not overpaying for guesswork.
 Better yet, your accurate order for materials won’t come up short towards the end of an installation, requiring a second order and likely delaying the job.
 Property owners usually aren’t happy when their roof job is late getting completed, especially when they know the delay could have been avoided.
 So, stop the guesstimates and get on board with roofing technology.